ADLINK-IST/agentv/README.md

 	$./bin/commander &

 At this point you can use the GUI to deploy microservices and manage them.
 The sample microservices are located under the ./lib directory.

+When starting AgentV on Edison you need to use the script called *eagentv* as it contains the reference to some of the libraries used by the edison microservices used to control sensors, displays, etc.

+Thus on edison you should do the following:

+     $./bin/eagentv edison iot-demo

 ## Building and Installing AgentV